 Halloween means beasties.
-But let’s not concern ourselves with the usual fare like lycans, vampires and zombies, let’s dig deep and work with unusual monsters for our stories this month.
+But let’s not concern ourselves with the usual fare like lycans, vampires and zombies, let’s dig deep and work with less commonly used monsters for our stories this month.

 Here’s a few ideas, or go and research something that tickles your fancy.